ded-otshelnik/nnmd/README.md

 ## Installation

-Recommendation: use virtual environments.
+General recommendation is use virtual environments, especially Anaconda environment.

 Go to repository folder and run command:
 ```python
 pip install . -v
 ```
-It

-It installs required module with C++ extension to your python environment.
+It installs module with C++ extension to your active Python environment.

 ## Usage